 Currency exchange rate fluctuations, depending upon the nature of the changes, may make our domestic-sourced products more expensive compared to foreign grown products or may increase our cost of obtaining foreign-sourced products.
+These foreign currency fluctuations also affect the ultimate realization of foreign currency denominated assets and liabilities in US dollar terms.
 Because we do not hedge against our foreign currency exposure, our business has increased susceptibility to foreign currency fluctuations.